lassekongo83/UserStyles/README.md

 Limitations:
 * `url(...)` is not supported.
-* media-queries are not supported.
+* media-queries and similar CSS is not supported.

 ### How to subscribe to a style
 - Open uBlock Origin's or Nano Adblocker's settings page